benjaminpelc/pivelocimetry/README.md

 ## Introduction
 A C++ PIV implementation utilizing the Gonzalez [1, 2] normalized spatial cross-correlation algorithm.
 The cross-correlation algorithm implementation can be found in 'src/XCorr2.cpp'.

+N.B.
+Top level class and function/method comments are written in the header files stored in the 'include' directory.
+These comments are not repeated in the implementation files to avoid divergence.

 ## Repository Directory Structure
 <pre>
 ├── build